 up your cat's 'engine' (metabolic rate) damaging the entire body,

-huge hit with this disease and is basically wearing itself out by its
+suffers with this disease since it is basically wearing itself out by its

 increased rate of pumping.

 I try very hard not to fall into the trap

 of 'tunnel vision' medicine.
 I focus on the whole body and, for

 that reason, I will repeat this statement:

 I-131 is the only choice I will consider

 If the I-131 unmasked kidney disease that was not apparent when their metabolic

 engine was in high gear, I would just deal with the CKD as needed.